peterlacko/gooddata-ui/docs/ht_create_your_first_visualization.md

 set HTTPS=true&&npm start
 ```

 Always run your local development server using HTTP**S** because the GoodData API responses set cookies with the `secure` flag.
-Specifically, it means thatif you skip the `HTTPS=true` part,you will not be able to log in.
+Specifically, it means thatif you skip the `HTTPS=true` part, you will not be able to log in.

-## Step 6.
+## Step 5.
 Establish a session

 Open [https://localhost:3000/account.html](https://localhost:3000/account.html) in your browser, and enter your GoodData credentials.